erickrdgs/space-shooter/README.md

-# space-shooter
+# Space Shooter
-A repository for a space shooter game
+A repository for a 3D space shooter game!